 - Work at least ten hours per week with children birth to five years old

-Educators who meet those criteria can qualify at one of nine different levels which can be seen in the Salary Supplement Scale below.
+Educators who meet those criteria can qualify at one of ten different levels which can be seen in the Salary Supplement Scale below.
 To apply or learn more, visit the WAGE$ website at www.tnwages.org.

-*Temporary levels of education: In order to promote continued education, teachers who are awarded at one of the first six levels (temporary) must move up to a higher level within two years in order to retain eligibility.
+*Temporary levels of education: In order to promote continued education, teachers who are awarded at one of the first seven levels (temporary) must move up to a higher level within two years in order to retain eligibility.
 Deadlines will be reestablished at each temporary level.
 Family child care providers have three years to achieve the education needed to move up.

 **Part-time employment: The supplement amounts shown above are for teachers working at least 35 hours per week in the classroom.
 For applicants working less than that, their supplement amount will be prorated depending on how many hours per week they work.

 Resources, including business management tools, human resources tools, program administration tools and classroom resources, are available at no cost through ChildcareTennessee.com, an online centralized knowledge resource that aligns with State requirements.
 These tools can help child care providers focus more on the child care side of their agency, and less on business processes.
 DHS Licensed Child Care agencies have access to shared services including bulk purchasing at discounted pricing.

 Child Care Enhancement grants are available to licensed child care agencies to increase capacity, strengthen quality, and/or promote compliance with State licensing standards.
 There is a base amount available of $4000 with additional supplemental amounts based on certain criteria:

 - Physically operate in one of the economically distressed counties as may be identified by the Governor shall be eligible for an additional $1000.00.

 - Are verified by the Tennessee Child Care Resource & Referral Network as having completed Infant and Toddler Specialization (ITCS) shall be eligible for an additional $1000.00.